verhovsky/books-futures-explained/src/0_background_information.md

 there that takes you to safety.

-The whole idea behind a callback based approach is to save a pointer to a set of instructions we want to run later.
-We can save that pointer on the stack before we yield control to the runtime, or in some sort of collection as we do below.
+The whole idea behind a callback based approach is to save a pointer to a set of instructions we want to run later together with whatever state is needed.
+In rust this would be a `closure`.
+In the example below, we save this information in a `HashMap` but it's not the only option.

-The basic idea of not involving threads as a primary way to achieve concurrency is the common denominator for the rest of the approaches.
+The basic idea of _not_ involving threads as a primary way to achieve concurrency is the common denominator for the rest of the approaches.
 Including the one Rust uses today which we'll soon get to.